Inexpensive & efficient photographic lighting & more, made possible.…

 © 2016 BOB SKIDMORE ALL RIGHTS RESERVED

 Bob Skidmore is a freelance writer, who may be contacted at email@example.com, or followed at twitter.com/bskidmore for the latest gadget industry news.
 He does not represent, or endorse any of the products he reviews and his opinions are solely his points of view and not those of the manufacturer.
 The manufacturer generally supplies products at no cost for the articles and no other compensation is received.
+Installation of any products is at the reader’s risk.
+When in doubt always hire a professional.
 THE GADGETEER is highly selective as to products he feels worthy of review so as not to waste the reader’s time, thus the reason for many superior ratings.